New 3-D Printed Polymer Matrix Composites for Low-Cost Optoelectronic Manufacturing

 Zhibin Yu and Tarik Dickens are associate professors in the joint college’s Department of Industrial and Manufacturing and researchers at the High-Performance Materials Institute.
 They hope to solve some of the challenges associated with processing and manufacturing these types of devices.

-inorganic single crystals,” Yu explained.
+“Radiation detectors that monitor and detect nuclear material use semiconductors made from inorganic single crystals,” Yu explained.
 “When the semiconductors are processed at high-temperature, they are difficult to scale.
 These new composites are scalable and have qualities that make them ideal for applications related to radiation detection.”

 Among other reasons, Dickens says this research is important because, “It uses the fundamental processing knowledge we developed in the NSF CREST Center, which helped to build the first high-precision Additive Manufacturing Center on campus,” Dickens said.
-“These types of programs can be very collaborative in helping researchers and students find common ground to explore some cool science.”
+“These programs can be very collaborative in helping researchers and students find common ground to explore some cool science.”

 Why Does It Matter?